A new perspective on interiors of ice-rich planets: Ice-rock mixture instead of ice on top of rock: Abstract

 \section{Abstract}

-Ice-rich planets formed exterior to the iceline and thus are expected to contain substantial amount of ice (volatiles).
-The high ice content leads to unique conditions in the interior, under which the structure of a planet may be affected by ice interaction with other metals.
-We use experimental data of ice-rock interaction at high pressure, and calculate detailed thermal evolution for possible interior configurations of ice-rich planets.
+Ice-rich planets are formed exterior to the water iceline and thus are expected to contain a substantial amount of ices.
+The high ice content leads to unique conditions in the interior, under which the structure of a planet is affected by ice interaction with other metals.
+We apply experimental data of ice-rock interaction at high pressure, and calculate detailed thermal evolution for possible interior configurations of ice-rich planets, in the mass range of super-Earth to Neptunes (5-15\me).
 We model the effect of migration inward on the ice-rich interior by including the influences of stellar flux and envelope mass loss.
-We find that rock and ice are expected to remain mixed, due to miscibility at high pressure, in most of the planet interior (>99\% in mass) for a wide range of planetary masses.
+We find that ice and rock are expected to remain mixed, due to miscibility at high pressure, in substantial parts of the planetary interior for billions of years.
 We also find that the deep interior of planetary twins that have migrated to different distances from the star are usually similar, if no mass loss occurs.
-Significant mass loss results in an interior structure of a mixed ice and rock ball, surrounded by a volatile atmosphere of less than 1\% of the planet's mass.
-In this case, the mass of the atmosphere of water / steam is limited by the ice-rock interaction.
-We conclude that when ice is abundant in planetary interiors the ice and rock tend to stay mixed for giga-years, and the interior structure differs from the simple layered structure that is usually assumed.
-This finding could have significant consequences on planets' observed properties, and it should be considered in exoplanets characterisation.\\
+Significant mass loss results in separation of the water from the rock on the surface and emergence of a volatile atmosphere of less than 1\% of the planet's mass.
+The mass of the atmosphere of water / steam is limited by the ice-rock interaction.
+We conclude that when ice is abundant in planetary interiors the planet structure may differ significantly from the standard layered structure of a water shell on top of a rocky core.
+Similar structure is expected in both close-in and further-out planets.